Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/measure-icon.md

 ## Observation

-The top set of ticks on the icon are not evenly spaced with respect to each other.
+The sets of ticks on the Measure icon are not evenly spaced with respect to the other members of each set.

 ## Reference